 Submit Photos taken on smart phone using iAngler Tournament App only.

 If angler shorts himself overall length in a photo entry, that photo entry will be accepted.
 Angler may resubmit correct measurement before sign in cut off time.
-This is an ANGLER RESPONSIBILITY and not that of the CCSDVI or iAngler Tournament.
+This is an ANGLER RESPONSIBILITY and not that of the CCSDVII or iAngler Tournament.
 Incorrect measurement that gives angler an advantage by entering incorrect length that is greater than the actual photo measurement or incorrect species of fish, will be rejected and not counted until angler re-submits rejected entry notice with correction.
-This is an ANGLER RESPONSIBILITY and not that of the CCSDVI or iAngler Tournanament.
+This is an ANGLER RESPONSIBILITY and not that of the CCSDVII or iAngler Tournanament.
 No corrections what so ever will be allowed after weigh in cut off time.
 It is the ANGLER RESPONSIBILITY to check that all photos are scored and may be done on the anglers smart phone in the iAngler Tournament App.

 A launch photo of kayak on water edge or in the water at launch.
-Bump board with CCSDVI tournament token must be clearly in photo.
+Bump board with CCSDVII tournament token must be clearly in photo.
 Angler must have photo available for tournament staff upon request.

 Scorecard turn-in will begin at 1pm until 3:00PM at El Chorro Regional Park in San Luis Obispo, CA. This is located across the street from Cuesta College.
 There is a day use fee, which is $3.
 Check in will be set up in the Poppy day use area.
 Please see the map provided.
 Scoring will be done completely online, through IAngler Tournament App.
 Please do not bring your catch to check in.
 We will only be verifying length of fish through digital devices.